Wheelie Bins Enquiry

 In line with many other local authorities, the council will introduce a chargeable service from February 2014.
 This will be an optional service, and those wishing to take advantage will be provided with a 240-litre wheeled bin.
 The annual collection charge, to be paid in advance, will be £35.
 Those not wishing to take up the service will have the option of buying a composter, at cost, via the council’s website.

-Residents in Brandwood and Harborne wards who received green cards will get a final information card during week commencing the 20th May (Brandwood) and week commencing 10th June (Harborne), advising of the following:
+Residents in Harborne ward who received green cards will receive a final information card this week (w/c 10th June), advising of the following:

 - When the wheelie bins will be delivered